 The second of our common vegetarian cooking mistakes is hidden ingredients.
 When cooking for vegetarians you also have to be aware of all the byproducts derived from meat and fish that occur in a wide variety of products.
 Here we list some of the more common problems that aren’t always obvious.

 - Cheese.
 Many cheeses have been made using rennet derived from calves’ stomachs, whereas cheese that is suitable for vegetarians is coagulated using fungal or genetically manipulated rennet.
 You can quite easily source vegetarian versions of the large majority of cheeses.
-However Parmesan and Gorgonzola are both by statute always made with animal rennet, so you have to look out for similar alternatives, such as the Vegetalia or Twynham Grange brands of Hard Italian Style Cheese to replace Parmesan, or a vegetarian Dolcellatte instead of the Gorgonzola.
+However Parmesan and Gorgonzola are both by statute always made with animal rennet, so you have to look out for similar alternatives to replace Parmesan, or Gorgonzola.